NauseatingBeans/Lore/README.md

 * Drake "The Wappah" Cambridge and his questionable leadership decisions
 * Dr. Doofenshmirtz's ethically ambiguous scientific breakthroughs
 * The Great Cambridge Opium Cold War
-* The Cracked Super-Soldier Program
+* The Cracked SuperSoldier Program
 * The Church of the Eternal Hustle
 * Numerous incidents that absolutely DID happen in real life